rjournal/rjtools/inst/rmarkdown/templates/rjournal/skeleton/motivation-letter.md

 \bigskip

+NOTES: Modify this file with information about your article.

-NOTE: It may be invisible to you, so be aware that after each address line there are two spaces, this makes the line break correctly.
+1. It may be invisible to you, so be aware that after each address line there are two spaces, this makes the line break correctly.
+2. It is also reasonable to submit an .md format of your motivating letter instead of a pdf.